What is professional qualification and how does it help me?

 What do I need to do?

-We'll then ask you to come to an interview (Professional Review), with one to two experienced civil engineers (reviewers), to talk about your report and experience in more detail.
+We will then invite you to an interview - Technician Professional Review with two experienced civil engineers (reviewers), to talk about your experience in more detail.

 How do I get started?